-- Dunne, P. 2006.
-Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Dunne, Pete.
+2006.
+Pete Dunne's essential field guide companion: Houghton Mifflin Harcourt.

-- Power, H.W. and M.P.
-Lombardo.
+Power, Harry W. and Michael P. Lombardo.
 1996.
-Mountain Bluebird (Sialia currucoides).
-In The Birds of North America Online, No. 222 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Mountain Bluebird (Sialia currucoides), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.